Quick Answer:

 Why it works:

-- Good for dinner
+- Good for dinner when you want something beyond chicken

 - Works with peppers, broccoli, or salad